heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/PRESENTATION.md

 ### What will you do?

-- Send an email using a SMTP client written in Java with the Socket API
-- Run full client/server examples and understand how concurrent clients are handled
+- Run full client/server examples
+- Implement the _"Guess the number"_ game:
+  - Using the application protocol you made in the previous chapter!
+  - A template is here for you

 ![bg right contain](./images/what-will-you-do-server.png)
 ![bg right vertical contain](./images/what-will-you-do-client.png)